September 20, 2022

 |Year||U.S. Trade-weighted Average Tariff Rate||U.S. Trade-weighted Average Tariff Rate on Imports from China|

 The average tariff on imports from China continued to climb in 2020 and 2021 as tariff exemptions expired.
 For example, some vinyl flooring from China was granted an exemption in September 2018, but the exemption expired in August 2020.
 While the average tariff for vinyl flooring was 1.5 percent in 2017, it began increasing in 2018, spiked to 13.5 percent in 2020 and hit 22.4 percent in 2021.

-Average tariff rates for homebuilding products globally experienced a tenfold increase between 2017 and 2021, suggesting they were heavily affected by the China tariffs.
+Average tariff rates for homebuilding products globally experienced more than a fourfold increase between 2017 and 2021, suggesting they were heavily affected by the China tariffs.
 This is especially true of the tariff rates from 2019 to 2021, when the List 3 tariffs were increased and as exemptions began to expire.

 Tariffs are essentially a sales tax on imports, and U.S. tariffs on homebuilding products from China are increasing Americans’ costs.
 There are a variety of factors that go into the total cost of building a home, many of which are unrelated to tariff policy.
 Yet the products analyzed in this study are essential to the homebuilding process and the costs to purchase those products from abroad have increased substantially due to the Section 301 tariffs on Chinese imports.
 Removing the Section 301 tariffs, specifically on homebuilding products, could only help to ease inflated shelter costs.